Messaging Tech

 What Is Ephemeral Messaging and How Does It Work?

-Ephemeral messaging is any digital communication that automatically deletes itself after a defined period or after the recipient views it.
-The message exists temporarily — not permanently — and the deletion is enforced by the platform itself, not the user’s manual action.
+Any digital communication that automatically deletes itself after a defined period, or after the recipient views it, qualifies as ephemeral messaging.
+The message exists temporarily by design, and the deletion is enforced by the platform itself, not by a user manually clearing a chat.

 The concept emerged prominently with Snapchat, launched in 2011, which pioneered photo and video messages that vanished seconds after being opened.
 Since then, the feature has spread to Signal, Telegram, WhatsApp, Instagram, and even professional tools like Microsoft Teams.